-OPKO PROPOSALS 139 139 OPKO Proposal No. 1: Election of Directors OPKO Proposal No. 2: Approval of Amendment to the OPKO 2007 Equity Incentive Plan 139 OPKO Proposal No. 3: Approval of an Amendment to the OPKO Charter, to Increase the Authorized Number of Shares of 115 Common Stock that OPKO May Issue from 500 Million Shares to 750 Million Shares 148 OPKO Proposal No. 4: Approval of the Issuance of OPKO Common Stock in Connection with the Merger 149 OPKO Proposal No. 5: Approval of the Adjournment of the OPKO Annual Meeting, if Necessary, to Solicit Additional Proxies if There Are Not Sufficient Votes in Favor of the Foregoing Proposals 150 THE SPECIAL MEETING OF PROLOR STOCKHOLDERS General 151 151 PROLOR Record Date and Principal Share Ownership 151 Quorum 151 Required Vote 152 Counting of Votes: Treatment of Abstentations and Incomplete Proxies: Broker Non-Votes Principal Share Ownership 152 153 Voting 153 Counting Votes 154 Revocability of Proxies 154 Delivery of Proxy Materials to Households Where Two or More PROLOR Stockholders Reside Attending the PROLOR Special Meeting 155 155 Other Matters 155 PROLOR PROPOSALS 156 PROLOR Proposal No. 1: Approval and Adoption of the Merger Agreement and the Transactions Contemplated Thereby, Including 150 the Merger 156 PROLOR Proposal No. 2: Approval, on an Advisory Basis, of the "Golden Parachute" Compensation that PROLOR Named Executive Officers May Potentially Receive in Connection With the Merger PROLOR Proposal No. 3: Approval of the Adjournment of the PROLOR Special Meeting, if Necessary, to Solicit Additional 156 Provide a proposal No. 5: Approval of the Adjournment of the PROLOR Special Meeting, if Necessary, to Solicit Additional Proxies if There Are Not Sufficient Votes in Favor of the PROLOR Merger Proposal 156 COMPARISON OF RIGHTS OF HOLDERS OF OPKO COMMON STOCK AND PROLOR COMMON STOCK 157 UNAUDITED PRO FORMA CONDENSED COMBINED CONSOLIDATED FINANCIAL STATEMENTS 166 NOTES TO THE UNAUDITED PRO FORMA CONDENSED COMBINED CONSOLIDATED FINANCIAL STATEMENTS 171 LEGAL MATTERS 173 EXPERTS 174 FUTURE STOCKHOLDER PROPOSALS 175 OPKO 175 PROLOR 175 WHERE YOU CAN FIND ADDITIONAL INFORMATION 176 Annex A - Agreement and Plan of Merger A-1 Annex B - Opinion of Barrington Research Associates, Inc. B-1 Annex C - Opinion of Oppenheimer & Co.
-Inc. C-1 Annex D - Form of Amendment to the OPKO Health, Inc. 2007 Equity Incentive Plan D-1
+OPKO PROPOSALS 139 139 OPKO Proposal No. 1: Election of Directors OPKO Proposal No. 2: Approval of Amendment to the OPKO 2007 Equity Incentive Plan 139 OPKO Proposal No. 3: Approval of an Amendment to the OPKO Charter, to Increase the Authorized Number of Shares of 115 Common Stock that OPKO May Issue from 500 Million Shares to 750 Million Shares 148 OPKO Proposal No. 4: Approval of the Issuance of OPKO Common Stock in Connection with the Merger 149 OPKO Proposal No. 5: Approval of the Adjournment of the OPKO Annual Meeting, if Necessary, to Solicit Additional Proxies if There Are Not Sufficient Votes in Favor of the Foregoing Proposals 150 THE SPECIAL MEETING OF PROLOR STOCKHOLDERS General 151 151 PROLOR Record Date and Principal Share Ownership 151 Quorum 151 Required Vote 152 Counting of Votes: Treatment of Abstentations and Incomplete Proxies: Broker Non-Votes Principal Share Ownership 152 153 Voting 153 Counting Votes 154 Revocability of Proxies 154 Delivery of Proxy Materials to Households Where Two or More PROLOR Stockholders Reside Attending the PROLOR Special Meeting 155 155 Other Matters 155 PROLOR PROPOSALS 156 PROLOR Proposal No. 1: Approval and Adoption of the Merger Agreement and the Transactions Contemplated Thereby, Including 150 the Merger 156 PROLOR Proposal No. 2: Approval, on an Advisory Basis, of the "Golden Parachute" Compensation that PROLOR Named Executive Officers May Potentially Receive in Connection With the Merger PROLOR Proposal No. 3: Approval of the Adjournment of the PROLOR Special Meeting, if Necessary, to Solicit Additional 156 Provides if There Are Not Sufficient Votes in Favor of the PROLOR Merger Proposal 156 COMPARISON OF RIGHTS OF HOLDERS OF OPKO COMMON STOCK AND PROLOR COMMON STOCK 157 UNAUDITED PRO FORMA CONDENSED COMBINED CONSOLIDATED FINANCIAL STATEMENTS 166 NOTES TO THE UNAUDITED PRO FORMA CONDENSED COMBINED CONSOLIDATED FINANCIAL STATEMENTS 171 LEGAL MATTERS 173 EXPERTS 174 FUTURE STOCKHOLDER PROPOSALS 175 OPKO PROLOR 175 175 WHERE YOU CAN FIND ADDITIONAL INFORMATION 176 Annex A - Agreement and Plan of Merger A-1 Annex B - Opinion of Barrington Research Associates, Inc. B-1 Annex C - Opinion of Oppenheimer &amp; Co.
+Inc. Annex D - Form of Amendment to the OPKO Health, Inc. 2007 Equity Incentive Plan C-1 D-1 A mick D - Form of Amendment to the OF KO Treatur, me.
+2007 Equity intentive Flan D-1